LucasJEstevez/CS3300-Semester-Project/README.md

 8. To suspend the service, navigate to the Settings section on the left-hand side of the Render menu, and scroll until you see “Suspend Web Service” in red text (which you simply click once).
 ![Suspend](Documentation/Images/suspend.png "Suspend")

+From there, feel free to add to, delete, and create any files in the repository (though some files like render.yaml and index.html are necessary for Render hosting)!

 <br><br>
 # User Usage